paulaamigx/acq_interface/README.md

-# user_interface
+# acq_interface
-Implement a user interface for the assisted diagnostic microservices.
-Access user media through webRTC and enable tele-medicine schemes.
+Implement an acquire interface for the assisted diagnostic microservices.